egholla/Logistic-Regression-Tumor-Classification/README.md

 # Logistic-Regression-Tumor-Classification
-A logistic regression model for classifying tumor malignancy based on medical datasets, using python
+A logistic regression model for classifying tumor malignancy based on medical datasets using python